Crisis Toolbox: The ICM Crisis Database

-The ICM Crisis Database comprises nearly 850,000 records compiled electronically from more than 15,000 business news organizations worldwide, including syndicated newspapers, business and financial wire services, websites and social media, national and regional business newspapers and magazines and industry trade publications and newsletters.
+One of the most important tools in our toolbox is the ICM Crisis Database.
+The database is comprised of nearly 850,000 records compiled electronically from more than 15,000 business news organizations worldwide, including syndicated newspapers, business and financial wire services, websites and social media, national and regional business newspapers and magazines and industry trade publications and newsletters.

 Data are compiled into these crisis categories:

 10. Financial Damage

 From our Crisis Toolbox, we use our proprietary Crisis Database to: